erwinkramer/synology-nas-bootstrapper/README.md

 1. Provisions `postgres` as a service via port 6432.

+1. Provisions `qBittorrent` as a service via port 50777.

 1. Provisions the following services, via http, blocking any traffic that doesn't originate `private_ip_range`:

     - <http://code.yourinternal.domain.wow>